acampove/rx_run3/README.md

 # $R_X$ efficiencies

-Project used to calculate efficiencies for different simulated datasets
+Project used to calculate efficiencies for different simulated datasets.
+This project assumes (as all the others in the RX group) that an `ANADIR` variable is set and points to a directory where the outputs can be written.

 ## Geometric acceptance